BaksiLi/CS-Hypomnema/Resources/General/CS50x Intro to Computer Science.md

 [#]: (MARKER)
 ## III.
 Week 3: Algorithms [w3]
-<sub>This section use both C and Python for the examples.</sub>
 As above mentioned, **Algorithm** is the method for problem solving, involves a finite series of steps.
-"In computing practiceb the algorithm denites the expression on paper of the proposed computing process (often by means of a flowchart) prior to the preparation of the programme.
+"In computing practice the algorithm denotes the expression on paper of the proposed computing process (often by means of a flowchart) prior to the preparation of the programme.
 If no algorithms is possible a heuristic solution has to be sought {in which it involves trial and error, as in iteration.}."
+### Addressing a Computational Problem
+- Formulation:  express the problem formally
+- Specification: find the algorithm
+- Implementation: coding

-1. Computational Complexity
+### Computational complexity
+- In terms of the growth rate (# of operations against input size $n$), functions are ordered:
+> Logarithmic $log(n)$, Linear $an + b$, Quadratic $an^2 + bn + c$, Polynomial $an^z + \dots + an^1 + an^0\text{ with constant }z$, Exponential $a^n\text{ with constant }a$
+- **Asymptotic complexity** measures the effieciency.
+Its notations is to indicate the running time of a give algorithm, which takes the behaviour with increasing input size into account.
+	- $O$, a.k.a. asymptotic upper bound -> worst-case scenario.
+	- $\Omega$, a.k.a. asymptotic lower bound -> best-case scenario.
+	- $\Theta$ notes when $\Omega = O$, known as the asymptotically tight bound.
-	- The measurement of efficiency of a given algorithm.
-Asymptotic notations to express.
-Constants and low-order terms are droped, which means two algorithms may have the same $O$ even though one is always faster than the other.
+- Constants and low-order terms are droped, which means two algorithms may have the same $O$ even though one is always faster than the other.
+Ordered:
-	- $O$ is the "worst-case scenario", whilst the best is refered as $\Omega$.
-	- $\Theta$ notes when $\Omega = O$  -> r.f.
-"Algorithm"
+> $log(n)\leq n\leq n^2\leq n^z\leq a^n$

+### Search and Sort
-2. Search (in a sorted list)
+1. Search (in a sorted list)
 	- Linear: Search linearly, i.e. if asking to guess a number in the range of 100, then $O(n)$.
 	- Binary (Divide & Conquer Algorithm): $O(log_2 n)$.